pupilfirst/wd201-scripts/databases/creating-sequelize-models/README.md

 ### Fetching results

 We can get all the records using `findAll` method on the model.
-It would also attach some meta data to the result.
-To prevent that we pass in an option `raw: true`.
+It would also attach some metadata to the result.
+To prevent that, we pass in an option `raw: true`.

 ```js
 import { connect } from "./connectDB.js";